 I was able to locate an apple orchard that grows Gala apples in 42 states.
 The exceptions were either too far north like Alaska or too hot like Florida and Hawaii.

-Gala apples are available basically year round nowadays.
+Gala apples are available year round.
 With advanced refrigeration systems and imports in the summer, you can pretty much go to a the store anytime of year and find Galas.
 However the quality of those Galas will not be the same throughout the year.
 So there really is a season for them in which to enjoy them at their peak.

 β°οΈ Peak Season